What Is Farm Fresh for Health?

-Farm Fresh for Health is a bold, holistic approach to improving the health and wellbeing of our community and supporting local economies.
+Farm Fresh for Health is ASAP’s farm-centered approach to improving the health and wellbeing of our community and supporting local economies.
 The project builds on the idea that local food systems are intrinsically connected to community health—economic, social, and physical.
-Local food and farm interactions, such as cooking classes, farm visits, shopping at farmers markets, or participating in a CSA (community supported agriculture), encourage us to eat more fresh fruit and vegetables, get outside, cook more at home, and eat together with friends and families—all of which has the potential to make us a healthier, happier community.
+Local food and farm interactions—cooking classes, farm visits, shopping at farmers markets, or participating in a CSA—encourage us to eat more fresh fruit and vegetables, get outside, cook more at home, and eat together with friends and families.
+All of this has the potential to make us a healthier, happier community.

 In 2018, ASAP presented Healthy Eating in Practice, a national conference for physicians and other healthcare professionals.
 The conference focused on changing the culture of healthcare to better support healthy eating behaviors and offered experiential farm education alongside medical expertise.